50 World-Class Museums:

 DC museums are taxpayer-funded, which means you can walk into world-class institutions without spending a dime.
 Take advantage of this.

-The Smithsonian isn't one museum—it's like nineteen museums.
-But if you only hit one, make it the National Museum of Natural History.
+The Smithsonian isn't one museum—it's nineteen museums.
+If you only hit one, make it the Natural History Museum.
 Why?
-The Hope Diamond and aerospace artifacts.
-The Hope Diamond is ridiculously huge and ridiculously blue, and the Wright Brothers' plane is just sitting there like it's no big deal.
+The Hope Diamond.
+It's ridiculously huge, ridiculously blue, and it's right there in the upstairs exhibits.
+The gem collection alone is worth the visit.

 Early morning is your friend here.
 By noon, it's wall-to-wall school groups.